cirosantilli/python-cheat/README.md

         and it will only show show is `-O` is off.

+#Installation

+Use `virtualenv` as early as possible.
+It's like `rvm` for Python.

 #Advantages of Python

 Python is part of the [LSB](http://refspecs.linux-foundation.org/LSB_4.1.0/LSB-Languages/LSB-Languages/python.html), so any Linux distribution must have it.
 Perl is too, but Java and Ruby are not.

 Python is great for small / medium projects:

 -   built-in lists and dictionary literals `[]` `{}`.
 Really helpful to type less for shorter scripts.

 -   dynamic typing:

         a = 1
         a = "abc"